 Break out of the ordinary and start a new family tradition this holiday season with a safari in December.
-Travel to Africa in December to enjoy summer weather with your family and a slower pace than the normal end of year hustle.
+Celebrate Christmas on safari in Africa this December and enjoy summer weather with your family and a slower pace than the normal end of year hustle.

 By Haley Beham